mpeck99/WAS-Blog/src/blog/accessibilty-images-and-alt-text.md

 ```
 <img src="../assets/images/mp-logo-angle-2-1.png" class="img-example" alt="Morgan Peck Logo"/>
 ```
-Here is an image that has an alternative text that describes it as Morgan Peck Logo.
-This allows the user to understand that its a logo for the site.
+<p>Here is an image that has an alternative text that describes it as Morgan Peck Logo.
+This allows the user to understand that its a logo for the site. </p>
 </div>

 #### Example of bad alt text